Hiring process

 Perks and benefits

-While the monetary stuff is important, perks go beyond just the dough. 💸 After all, not every company can afford endless, costly perks.
+While the monetary stuff is important, perks go beyond just the dough. 💸 After all, not every company can afford endless perks.

 Additional job perks could include: